 Comparison between the Results I and II:

-From the result I, the possible number of letters should be eight but from the result II, we got nine letters within the similar condition (exactly cross the bridges once and only once).
+From the result I, the possible number of letters should be eight but from the result II, we got nine letters within a similar condition (exactly cross the bridges once and only once).
 So, we arrived at a contradiction.
 Hence, the crossing of the seven bridges of Königsberg at once is not possible.

-If the number of brides leading to A is even, then in describing our journey; we have to consider whether or not we start our journey from A. But in the former case, we don’t need to consider this situation.
+If the number of bridges leading to A is even, then in describing our journey; we have to consider whether or not we start our journey from A. But in the former case, we don’t need to consider this situation.
 Now, consider two bridges then, we have two cases;

 Case I: If we start from A then, the letter A must occur twice. (i.e. ABA)